Wi-Fi is everywhere, but not all Wi-Fi is created equally secure. This page will deal with Wi-Fi in 3 places:

 Cryptography can be a very complex subject.
 This example is a very simplified explanation of what cryptography does.
 Imagine writing a saucy letter to a love interest.
 You don’t want anybody else to know the content of the letter, so you devise a method to write a secret code in a way that the other person can undo and read intelligibly.
 This method is not shared with anybody else (think of this as your Wi-Fi Password).
 The purpose is to be able to communicate without allowing outsiders to decode and understand the details of the letter.

 When using Wi-Fi, use the strongest encryption available.
-Currently, WPA2 + AES is the strongest encryption available on most routers, and we recommend using it.
+Currently, WPA3 is the strongest encryption available, but only on some late-model routers.
+On the rest, WPA2 + AES is acceptible, and we recommend using it.
 The rankings of encryptions based on strength are as follows:

 - WPA2 + AES/TKIP (TKIP is used when AES cannot be used)